cdntinker/USB-C-Board/Hardware/USB Hub.md

 USB Hub2 is a version with overcurrent being implimented...

-## Self Powered Mode
+## Self Powered Mode vs. Bus Powered Mode
+By default, this is configured in "Bus Powered" mode, each downstream USB should be limited to 100mA.

-Would need a 5V 1500mA source.
+Self Powered Mode needs a 5V 1500mA source.
 (Maybe through Vsec?)

 Again...
 USB Hub2...